Intrum (INTRUM) Q4 2025 earnings summary

 Q4 2025 earnings summary

-Q4 2025 marked a transformative year with recapitalisation, leadership changes, and a strategic review, resulting in a new 2030 strategy focused on deleveraging, de-risking, and growth acceleration, with Servicing as the core business.
+Q4 marked a transformative year with recapitalisation, leadership changes, and a strategic review setting a new direction for 2030 focused on deleveraging, de-risking, and operational transformation.

-Yearly impairment review resulted in SEK 2.9 BN goodwill and SEK 297 M tax asset write-downs.
+Yearly impairment review resulted in SEK 2.9 billion goodwill and SEK 297 million tax asset write-downs.

 Financial highlights

-Operating costs fell 17% year-over-year, driven by lower personnel costs; FTEs down 9%.
+Operating costs fell 17% year-over-year, driven by lower personnel costs and FTE reductions.

 Outlook and guidance

-Near-term focus on deleveraging and de-risking, with strict cost control and limited portfolio investments prioritizing returns.
+Near-term focus on deleveraging and de-risking, with strict cost control and limited portfolio investments.

 Servicing income expected to be flat in 2026 due to FX headwinds; organic growth needed to offset currency effects.

-Portfolio investments to be slightly lower in 2026, with ramp-up expected later as funding costs improve.
+Portfolio investments to be slightly lower in 2026, with gradual ramp-up expected as funding costs improve.

 Latest events from Intrum